Social justice

 What do the Abrahamic religions say about social justice?

-Judaism, Christianity, and Islam all teach that social justice is important.
-They say all people are equal because God created them.
-Social injustice happens when people are treated unfairly or with less respect than they deserve.
+Judaism, Christianity, and Islam all teach that social justice is important because all people are equal in value by virtue of being created by God.
+[See Equality] Social injustice occurs when people are treated in ways that fail to respect this equal worth.

 “Love your neighbour as yourself.”
 (Mark 12)